SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-15-fda-covid-boosters-jnj-mixmatch.md

 starting to say this should be a 2-shot vaccine from the start, maybe with the second dose at 6 months.
 Which is kinda now.

+There does seem to be less clotting risk with the 2nd dose of J&amp;J compared to the first, so that at least is good.

-&hellip;updates here as the hearings progress&hellip;
+&hellip;more updates here as the hearings progress&hellip;

 ## The Mix-and-Match Clinical Trial